 The main aims of this project were to work as a coherent team to achieve our goals.
 We utilized the power of various collaboration tools such as Trello and GitHub.
 This made the division of labor and assignation of tasks easy.
 With regular meetings and timely sharing of information and ideas our team set out to create a proof-of-concept for an IoT device which would be of benefit of everyday people, the CradleCare baby monitor.

 After secondary research of many papers and articles into functionality and security risks in comparative baby monitors, we decided device security would be central to our approach.
 This was due to the potential for security risks we wanted to produce a baby monitor while being responsible in relation to others’ security.
 After solving many issues around components and code we succeeded in completing our goal.

+THE FINISHED PRODUCT